 Handle mouse events in Java 1.1 (deprecated)

-To do this you have to implement just one method in our Main class called mouseDown .
+our Main class called mouseDown .
 This method should look like this:

 // Method to handle mouse down events